 Gloria owns a bicycle shop and a machine shop.
 She sells just the bicycle shop to Sal.
 During the 90 days before the sale, Gloria had a total of 100 employees and a total payroll of $500,000.
 During the 90 days after the sale, Sal retains 40 employees who had also worked for Gloria during the 90 days before the sale.
 The 40 employees earned $275,000 during the 90-day period after the change in ownership.

-If these 40 employees retained by Sal had earned $175,000 during the 90-day period after the sale, then there would be a material change in employees and a change in status because Sal retained fewer than one half of the seller's employees and less than one half of the seller's payroll.
+If these 40 employees retained by Sal had earned $175,000 during the 90-day period after the sale, then there would be a material change in both employees and payroll, resulting in a change in status because Sal retained fewer than one half of the seller's employees and less than one half of the seller's payroll.
 Under these circumstances, none of Gloria's experience would apply to Sal.

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].